RobertoM89/HideAndSeek_Docs/README.md

 Tick *ShowNurbs* if you want to keep the visibility of the controls in the screenshot.

 Now, left-click the picker icon on the shelf to select the left control of your character.
 Right-click it to select the right one.
+Middle_click it to select both.
 If you'd rather think in terms of screen left and screen right, click on the Left-Right icon (see [here](https://robertom89.github.io/ShelfPicker_Docs/#tool-icons)) to toggle side mode.
 Hold Shift while clicking the picker icon to add the control to the current selection.
 Hold Control to remove it.

 If more rigs share the same naming convention, you can use the same picker button for all of them.
 Just select first a random control of the rig you want to work with.
-Alternatively, create a Preselection Button for the rig.
+Alternatively, you can create a Preselection Button for the rig.
 Center your subject in the persp camera and click on *Add Preselection Button*.

 If you want to select all the controls of your rig, select three random controls and run *Select All Controls*.

 You can also use the tool to toggle visibility of objects of faces in the scene.
 Switch to *Visibility Toggler* mode, make a selection and click any icon button to add a visibility toggler button to the shelf.

+To arrange the shelf layout, you can add separators, display the icons over two rows or open the Shelf Editor throught the buttons at the top of the UI.

 Remember to run *Refresh Shelf* button (see [here](https://robertom89.github.io/ShelfPicker_Docs/#tool-icons)) at every new session of Maya to rebuild the hotkeys for the shelf-picker.